SPRAGE/kiteconnect-async-wasm/README.md

 ./scripts/bump-version.sh 1.0.3
 ```

+### Template Workflows

+This repository includes a reusable template under the `template/` directory.
+Copy `template/.github` and `template/scripts` into a new project to reuse the
+release and CI workflows.
+Set the `CRATE_NAME` environment variable in
+`template/.github/workflows/release.yml` to match your crate name.

 ## 📄 License

 This project is released under the [Unlicense](http://unlicense.org/) - see the [LICENSE](LICENSE) file for details.